frcdesign/FRCDesign.org/docs/learning-course/stage1/1B-powerTransmissions.md

 **Modeling Belt Transmissions**

 When modeling, you should draw the pitch diameter of the two pulleys and the centerline then connect the pulley circles with tangent lines to represent the belt.
-A 3D model of the belt can be generated using the [`Belt Gen` Featurescript](https://cad.onshape.com/documents/b273b67c06b86b78b01b6f3a/w/f8670c98f827edfb8e96e7e9/e/9076725852f28d52fd6e796f "Belt Gen Featurescript Onshape Document"){:target="_blank"}.
+A 3D model of the belt can be generated using the [`Belt & Chain Gen` Featurescript](https://cad.onshape.com/documents/53c0b14cad92676c14e04e97/w/1271c254ccb0a79563210195/e/7394c4a86d8d6c35c9a12041 "Belt & Chain Gen Featurescript Onshape Document"){:target="_blank"}.

 You will utilize use the following functions from the [`Origin Cube` Featurescript](https://cad.onshape.com/documents/321c197a842fc5f1a29e6621/w/fc3cdd5ca7edcd93e02f13cc/e/2b321cb91b74224b9c14b433 "Origin Cube Featurescript Onshape Document"){:target="_blank"} FRC functions: